 16. Shop Local

 Get into the habit of going to local farmers’ markets and art fairs for your gifts, home goods, grocery haul, flowers, and more!
-This cuts down on the amount of material and energy it takes to pack, ship, and transport goods long distances.
+This reduces the amount of material and energy it takes to pack, ship, and transport goods long distances.
 Or sign up for a local farm share!

 17. Buy Sustainable Clothing

-Patagonia, Pact, and tentree are some brands that are committed to sustainable materials and manufacturing practices.
+Patagonia, Pact, and tentree are some brands committed to sustainable materials and manufacturing practices.

-Even fast-fashion brands like H&M realize that consumers want to feel good about what they buy, and are committing to a circular supply chain (meaning they reuse, recycle, repair, and remake garments).
+Even fast-fashion brands like H&M realize that consumers want to feel good about what they buy and commit to a circular supply chain (meaning they reuse, recycle, repair, and remake garments).